WilliamLee1004/Turbonomic-Optimize-Kubernetes-Cluster-Demo/README.md

 Two Scneario to optimize Kubernetes cluster resource

 ## Background Intro
-Over-provision problems and too many action that are difficult to manage are often encountered in customer’s K8s environments
+Over-provision problems are often encountered in customer’s K8s environments

 In order to quickly reproduce this same scenario in our environment So I created a Python Flask API, packaged it as an image and put it on icr (IBM Cloud Container Registry) and deployed it to IKS.
-Then I tweaked it for Yaml so that I could quickly reproduce the over-provisioning and resource balance scenarios in K8s and Turbonomic environments.
+Then I tweaked it for Yaml so that I could quickly reproduce the over-provisioning and resource balance scenarios on K8s and Turbonomic environments.

 1. Over-Provision scenario :
 Turbonomic detects that a Pod has requested too much Resource in advance, but actually uses less than 0.1% of it, and then gives an action to suggest that the Pod Resource be downgraded.